bluesky-social/proposals/0004-oauth/README.md

 The `application_type` client metadata claim is part of [OIDC-CLIENT-REGISTRATION] and not part of [Dynamic Client Registration Protocol][RFC7591].
 While this spec does not require OIDC compatibility, that particular claim was added for the following reasons:

-- [DRAFT-OAUTH-SECURITY-TOPICS] distinguishes security practices for native & web apps.
+- [draft-oauth-security-topics][DRAFT-OAUTH-SECURITY-TOPICS] distinguishes security practices for native & web apps.
-- [DRAFT-OAUTH-BROWSER-BASED-APPS] requires exact matching of the `redirect_uri` for web apps.
+- [draft-oauth-browser-based-apps][DRAFT-OAUTH-BROWSER-BASED-APPS] requires exact matching of the `redirect_uri` for web apps.
 This rules out the use of loopback redirect uris for web apps.
 - Since AS' can be implemented to be OIDC compliant, it is important that all clients, including those that are not OIDC compliant, stay compatible with every AS.
 Since the default `application_type` is `web`, non OIDC compliant clients could be rejected by OIDC compliant AS, if they are using `redirect_uris` that are not allowed for `web` clients.
 For this reason, using Loopback or custom scheme redirect uris requires to specify `application_type` as `native`.

-### Should websites allow users to login with [ATPROTO]?
+### Should websites allow users to login with [AT Protocol][ATPROTO]?

 While technically possible it's not recommended at the current time.
 Clients attempting to implement such a scheme **MUST** take into account that the `sub` in the token response **cannot** be trusted without the did -> pds -> issuer resolution described in this document.
 Not doing this verification would allow a malicious actor to impersonate any user in the client.